stridecolossus/JOVE/docs/blog/part-2-triangle/devices.md

 }
 ```

-Which is also lazily retrieved:
+Which is also lazily instantiated:

 ```java
 public synchronized Properties properties() {